 A stylized comparison between a CDA mechanism and a conventional clearing pool mechanism is shown in Figure 3.

-Such a forward market design would have some substantial advantages in terms of controlling market power by generators on other dimensions as well.
+Such a forward market design [why are you using “forward market” in this space – I would argue that the dispatcher who calculates real-time prices should not have any involvement in any forward markets – maybe I’m missing something.
+My understanding of a “good” real-time market that aligns dispatch with price is simply for the ISO to send increasing / decreasing price signals to all market participants and the dispatcher to accept the next increments of kwh] would have some substantial advantages in terms of controlling market power by generators on other dimensions as well.
 Since contract trading extends forward, it prevents generators from withholding pricing information from the market until the operating day.
 Without this form of continuous price discovery no generator wishing to trade forward in the wholesale market can do so at completely invisible prices.
 In the terminology of Section 2, mechanisms that rely on continuous forward trading will tend to undermine the virtual vertical integration strategies preferred by portfolio generators in concentrated markets.

 Attributes that strengthen resistance to generation market power